johnfairh/CRuby/README.md

 .package(url: "https://github.com/johnfairh/CRuby/", majorVersion: 1)
 ```

-`CRuby` comes set up to use the macOS system Ruby and the Xcode installed in
+`CRuby` comes set up to use the macOS system Ruby and the Xcode found at
 `/Applications/Xcode.app`.
 If you want to use a different Ruby then you have
-to use the `cfg-cruby` script to rewrite the package files, for example:
+to use the `cfg-cruby` script to rewrite the build files.
+If not using Xcode
+then `cfg-cruby` generates a custom pkg-config file to simplify passing flags
+to `swift build`.

+For example to configure to use Ruby 2.4.1 managed by `rbenv`:
 ```shell
 swift package edit CRuby
 ./Packages/CRuby/cfg-cruby --mode rbenv --name 2.4.1